Back to all posts

 Sometimes, a repair might not be the most cost-effective solution in the long run.
 If your water heater is getting old—most tank models last about 8 to 13 years—it might be time to consider a replacement.
 A good rule of thumb is the 50% rule: if the cost of the repair is more than half the price of a new unit, investing in a new, more efficient model is usually the smarter financial move.
 Constant breakdowns and rising energy bills are other signs that your old water heater is on its last legs and might require emergency service soon.

-DIY vs. Professional Repair: When to Call a Plumber
+DIY vs. Pro: When to Call for Water Heater Repair

 I love a good DIY project as much as anyone.
 There’s a real sense of accomplishment in fixing something yourself.
 But when it comes to major appliances like your water heater, it’s important to know where to draw the line.
 A water heater isn’t like a leaky faucet; it involves a tricky combination of water, high pressure, and either gas or high-voltage electricity.
 Making a mistake here can go from a small problem to a major disaster in a hurry.